-According to the Electricity Market Act the customers may submit a complaint regarding the practices of electricity distributors or retailers.
-The total number of action requests related to electricity market operators in 2009 submitted to Energy Market Authority was 126.
-Out of these 20 were cases regarding pricing of distribution services.
-The average processing time was 2.1 months.
+According to the Electricity Market Act the customers and other market actors may submit a complaint regarding the practices of electricity distributors or retailers.
+The total number of action requests related to electricity market operators in 2010 submitted to Energy Market Authority was 58.
+Out of these about 30 were cases regarding pricing of distribution services and 11 were cases regarding practices of suppliers.
+The average processing time was 2.3 months.
+There are no statistics about the number of other inquiries than complaints.